-It makes sense that animal organizations are the second most popular organization people want to support, right behind youth and family causes, and tied with medical research organizations.
+It makes sense that animal organizations are the second most popular type of organization people want to support—right behind youth and family causes, and tied with medical research organizations.
 After all, we’ve all gotten sucked into a black hole of cute puppies and kittens on the internet, only to emerge hours later, dazed and slightly confused.

-That doesn’t mean that raising funds for your animal organization doesn’t take work!
+That doesn’t mean that raising funds for your animal organization is easy!
 You’re doing amazing work for animals, and you want to raise as much as you can to support your mission.

 We put together some charity donation form best practices to help you raise more money for animals!

 There’s nothing more powerful than a story to help you connect with your audience.
 Luckily, animal shelters tend to have some great stories!

 One of the most compelling stories that animal shelters can use is a heartstrings-tugging before -and-after.
 Whether you choose one animal’s story to highlight all year, or you highlight a different story every month, this is a great way to communicate impact to potential donors and encourage sharing.
 The dodo has endless examples of these types of stories… and the fact that the dodo has garnered well over a billion views on Facebook alone is proof of their amazing social potential.

 The dodo’s popularity brings up another excellent point: the importance of video in storytelling.
 Video has long been the most popular way for audiences to consume media, and that’s not going to change any time soon.
 In fact, Zenith Media predicted the average viewer will watch 100 minutes of video a day in 2021!